jedjoud10/VoxelTerrainGenerator/README.md

 * Serialization / deserialization system that supports terrain edits, terrain seed, and modified/destoyed props
   * Uses RLE and delta compression for voxel data
   * Uses RLE for prop masks
+* In editor SDF/Volume/Slice preview using unity Handles API

  ## WIP Features to be added
   * Structure generation